cloudoperators/juno/docs/decision_monorepo_tooling.md

 # Decision Document: Monorepo Adoption

+## Overview

+The decision to adopt a monorepo structure for our projects is driven by the need for improved dependency management, task performance, and a streamlined release process.
+This document outlines the motivation and decision points.

 ## Motivation for Monorepo

 The decision to adopt a monorepo is driven by the following considerations: